 In Year 9, we ask pupils to make informed choices about which subjects they would like to study at Key Stage Four.
-Every pupil is placed into one of four pathways which helps guide them towards courses which are appropriate for their ability.
+Every pupil is placed into pathways which helps guide them towards courses which are appropriate for their ability.

 At Key Stage Four, the curriculum continues to develop and extend the knowledge and skills that our pupils gain in Key Stage Three.
 In addition, the curriculum is designed to prepare our pupils for the examinations they will take at the end of Year 11.

 In addition, pupils have further choices from the following courses: Art, Business Studies, Information Technology, Computer Science, Media, Psychology, Technology, Child Development, Photography, Sports, Performing Arts and Health and Social Care.
 Each year has a different combination of subjects depending on the choices made.

 As a school, we ensure that we offer appropriate progression pathways from Key Stage 4 to allow our pupils to continue their education in our sixth form.

 At Key Stage Five, we provide students with the opportunity to continue their studies to A-level and/or BTEC Level 3.
 Our Sixth Form curriculum comprises of 5 option blocks.
 Students who demonstrated at Key Stage Four that they have the potential for further study, are able to choose from a wide range of subjects including both A levels and more vocational courses (subject to demand, viability, staffing, timetabling and individual GCSE grades).
 The curriculum option blocks have also been specifically designed so that they support particular career pathways and subjects which have similar skill sets.